 The children will learn as they play with lots of natural, raw materials for art and science projects, and play as they learn about caring for plants and animals and each other.

-We are committed to creating a family-like atmosphere, in which adult and child alike honor and respect each other.
+We are committed to creating a community atmosphere, in which adult and child alike honor and respect each other.

 While the activities vary from one week to the next,